FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 The securitfy messages in turn, can then be used by other scripts or feed into applications that help notify the organization of potential IoCs.

 # Potential iterations Section (where you discuss potential improvements)

+Frankly, there is *a lot* of potential improvements for this log monitoring solution.
+- **Encryption of log messages**:  Log lines sent from [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) to [server.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/server.py) should be encrypted as they send out and received between client and log monitor server.
+- **Code structure**: The  [triage.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/triage.py) file should be improved by addoptiong the [strategy design pattern](https://refactoring.guru/design-patterns/strategy) since it
+-
 # Conclusion
 # References
 References